mattmc3/string.zsh/README.md

 %
 ```

 With the `${name:offset:length}` syntax, `offset` is a 0-based index.
 Negative indexing is also supported, but requires you to surround the number with parenthesis so that the `:-` part isn't interperted as the `${name:-word}` substitution syntax.
-The length portion is optional, and if omitted means go to the end of the string.
+The length portion is optional, and if omitted means 'go to the end of the string'.

 ```zsh
 % name="abcdefghijklmnopqrstuvwxyz"